golang/website/_content/blog/goroutine-leak-profiles.md

 		// This send is still executed, which causes a leak in the error case. ch <- struct{}{}
 	}(fmt.Errorf("error"))
-	// Retrieve only one message.
+	// Receive only one message.
 	<-ch
 }
 ```